White House, tribal leaders hail 'historic' deal to restore salmon runs in Pacific Northwest

 The Snake River dams “helped transform Eastern Washington into one of the most productive agricultural regions in the world,'' including 40% of America’s wheat, Rodgers said in a statement.

-Rodgers denounced “secret negotiations” led by White House senior adviser John Podesta, which she described as “an attempt to breach the Lower Snake River dams.''
-Podesta and other officials have "ignored the concerns of people who live in the Pacific Northwest and who would be significantly impacted if these dams were breached,'' Rodgers said.
+She denounced “secret negotiations” led by White House senior adviser and climate envoy John Podesta, saying he and other officials “worked behind closed doors with a select group of radical environmentalists to develop a secret package of actions and commitments'' that advance ”efforts to remove the four Lower Snake River dams.''

+Biden officials "ignored the concerns of people who live in the Pacific Northwest and who would be significantly impacted if these dams were breached,'' Rodgers said.

 Podesta and other speakers at the White House ceremony looked past those concerns, with few even mentioning the dams.